dustdustinthewind/IntralismQoLMod/README.md

 ### GAMEPLAY
 - **MASSIVE STORYBOARD OPTIMIZATIONS** especially to suns and satellites.
 - **Storyboard and zoom animations are less frame-dependent**.
 This means that maps should play very similarly on all modded clients.
-This has effected the "style" of vanilla maps.
+This alters the style between version, i.e. playing a vanilla map on a modded client will "feel" different, and vice versa, a modded map will feel different on vanilla.
 - Accuracy is now shown on all non-relax gamemodes

 ### MISC